aaronmckinstry706/imaterialist/journal.md

 Actually, the *easiest* thing to do is to get a pretrained PyTorch model and run that on the dataset.
 That's this weekend's goal.
 Meanwhile, I should look at shape detection literature.

 Side note: the shape only gives you a hint.
 The context of the image will probably be important.

+## Mar.
+20, 2018

+Want to know the complexity of the data.
+How to measure complexity?
+Easy test: how simple of a model can you fit while getting good performance?

+* Logistic regression on progressive layers of Imagenet-trained model's outputs; how deep before performance is reasonable?

+* How well does t-SNE do in separating the images?

+* Is the center of the image always the product?
+Center crop vs. random crop.
+Maybe show with attention-based mechanism...but probably too complicated.
+Easier just to show effectiveness by taking severe center crop (like, only take the center X% of the least-magnitude dimension, where X varies from 10 to 100, and then train on those reduced images; alternatively, blurring the image beyond certain radius from center--but that's just a complicated version of the previous idea, so just take the center X%).
+Prediction: shrinking center crop will improve prediction in some classes, but it will reduce the ability to distinguish between similar shapes with different contexts.

+* How much do you lose by switching to grayscale?

+* Try random shallow-convnet outputs with different models: random forests, linear/logistic regression, SVM.
+Can they do well?

+* Shape of objects seems like a really good indicator.
+Can you strip everything else--i.e., take only the edges of objects from an image--and still get good results?

+--Need background of image, too, for more ambiguous stuff (cup or waterbottle?
+First has kitchen background, second has camping background).
+How much do you need this?
+Can you do well with *just* the background image--i.e., *remove* the center of the image?

+Two interesting experiments from these thoughts: take center X% of center-cropped image and see performance, from X=10 to 100; then take *outer* X% of center crop and see performance, from X=10 to 100.

+## Mar.
+21, 2018

+I've decided that, this weekend, I want to put out a Kernel in which I perform the experiment above.
+In order to do this, I'll need a model that's easy to use and gets decent performance.
+To this end, I'll set up the framework--not for test submissions, but for training a model and evaluating on the validation data.
+To that end, tonight I'm going to choose the model, create the image transform, and get the linear outputs (that is, before logistic function is performed) from the model.

+Model chosen: resnet34, because it gets good top-5 performance (~8% error, competitive with the best) while also being small enough to fit on my laptop's GPU.

+The transform is done, and it was easy.

+How do I get the "guts" of the function?
+Specifically, I'm trying to get the 2nd-to-last layer's output in resnet18.
+I can access the variables which refer to each layer.
+From this, I could build a class which uses each of the layer variables from a pretrained instance.
+However...this is just inheritance, but without calling it inheritance!
+I just need to subclass resnet18; in the constructor for the subclass, I will call my superclass's constructor with `pretrained=True`; in the `forward(self, x)` member function, I will construct everything as normal except that I will leave out the final fully-connected layer.
+This will give me the 2nd-to-last layer's output.
+Let's test this.

+DAMNIT. `resnet18` is a *function*, not a *class*, so I can't inherit from `resnet18`--which means I can't inherit from a pretrained model.
+So it seems like my initial idea was the better option.
+However, I'm exhausted and I'll do that tomorrow.